-Streptococcus is a gram-positive bacterium, unlike e coli, which is gram-negative.
-Gram-positive bacteria are so called because they give a positive result to the Gram Test - a way of staining bacteria so that they show up under a microscope.
-They retain the purple colour of the stain because they have a thick layer around their outer wall which basically holds the colour in.
-Gram negative bacteria have a more porous cell wall so the colour leaks out.
+Streptococcus is a gram-positive bacterium, unlike E-coli, which is gram-negative.
+Gram-positive bacteria give a positive result to the Gram Test - a way of staining bacteria so that they show up under a microscope.
+They retain the purple colour of the stain because they have a thick layer around their outer wall which holds in colour.
+Gram-bacteria have a more porous cell wall, so the colour leaks out.

-There are very many different species of streptococcus so they have been classified into different groups depending on their characteristics.
-Those that are most important to human health are mostly classified as Group A, B or D streptococcus.
+There are very many different species of streptococcus, so they have been classified into various groups depending on their characteristics.
+Those that are most important to human health; Group A, B or D Streptococcus.
 There are also Group C, F, G and H types of Streptococcus, but these are more commonly found in animals such as horses, pigs and cattle, and are much less likely to cause infections in humans.

 Different species of streptococcus are responsible for a wide range of health conditions, ranging from mild to life-threatening.
 Some of the more common species and the conditions they can cause are listed below:

 You should always seek medical advice if you suspect a streptococcal infection.

 Bahador, A., Lesan, S. and Kashi, N. (2012).
 Effect of xylitol on cariogenic and beneficial oral streptococci: a randomized, double-blind crossover trial.
 Iran Journal of Microbiology,4(2), pp.75-81.

 Sakallioğlu, Ö., Güvenç, I. and Cingi, C. (2014).
 Xylitol and its usage in ENT practice.
 The Journal of Laryngology & Otology, 128(07), pp.580-585.